andyphillips404/awplab-core/README.md

     1. Jackson support with Jackson JAX-RS providers and data modules

-Currently working on importing the code from other code bases so this repository is under construction until then.
+Currently working on documentation and additional code so this repository should be considered under development at this time

+## Using the library

 ## iPOJO native Karaf commands